secreek/ideahub/docs/spec.md

 ##### Inspire-me

 This plug-in gathers information base upon existing docs and discussions, automatically generate key words and run a Google search.
 The search result which contains text, picture and multimedia contents are displayed in a well organized view with slide or fade-in-out effects to inspire users.

+##### Remember-me?

+This plug-in finds related ideas, comments and clips base upon the information of what you are working on.
+Remember-me search the entire Ideahub by extracted keywords and suggest connections among elemnets such as ideas, comments and clips.
+This plug-in can be triggered manually or run as a daemon.